lamehost/homebrew-aggregate-prefixes/README.md

 `brew install lamehost/aggregate-prefixes/aggregate-prefixes`

-Or `brew tap lamehost/aggregate-prefixes` and then `brew install aggregate-prefixe`.
+Or `brew tap lamehost/aggregate-prefixes` and then `brew install aggregate-prefixes`.